shyamupa/snli-entailment/README.md

 To train,

 * Download [snli dataset](http://nlp.stanford.edu/projects/snli/).
-* Create train,dev,test files with tab separated text, hypothesis and label.
+* Create train, dev, test files with tab separated text, hypothesis and label (example file train10.txt).
 You can find some snippet in `reader.py` for this, if you are lazy.
 * Train!

 You should be able to get >70% test and dev accuracy (I did no tuning).